-SLR Consulting Australia Pty Ltd (SLR) was requested by Grant Farrell of CQ University to undertake an asbestos building materials survey of Building 604 at Gladstone Marina Campus, Bryan Jordan Drive, Gladstone Marina, Queensland to ascertain the location, extent, type and condition of Asbestos Containing Materials (ACM).
-The survey was conducted from 24-27 July 2017 by Sam Ahlstrand from SLR.
+SLR Consulting Australia Pty Ltd (SLR) was requested by Grant Farrell of CQ University to undertake an asbestos building materials survey of Building 607 at Gladstone Marina Campus, Bryan Jordan Drive, Gladstone Marina, Queensland. to ascertain the location, extent, type and condition of Asbestos Containing Materials (ACM).
+The survey was conducted from 24 July 2017 to 27 July 2017 by Sam Ahlstrand from SLR.